Architecture

 Portfolio of Design

-For A-Level candidates the normal offer is A*AA on three subjects.
+For A-level candidates the minimum offer level is A*AA on three subjects.
 Occasionally, the subjects on which A*s are required are specified.
-Candidates will be expected to achieve or have achieved good A/S level and GCSE grades.
-A-Level Mathematics and/or Physics can be of advantage.
+Candidates will be expected to achieve or have achieved good AS-level and GCSE grades.
+A-level Mathematics and/or Physics can be of advantage.

-Candidates will be expected to submit a PDF (6 A4 pages, and less than 15MB in size) of their own artwork prior to interview.
+Candidates are required to submit a PDF (up to 6 A4 pages, and less than 15MB in size) of their own artwork prior to the interview.
 The selection of images should, in part, reflect material you might bring to interview as part of your portfolio.
+We want to see a range of subject matter that illustrates your personal interests, experience, imagination, and ability in the visual and material arts.

-The assessment will last for one hour and consist of a writing skills section (30 minutes) and graphic and spatial ability section (30 minutes).
-More details about the format of the assessment, including some sample questions, can be found here.
-Please note that your performance in the pre-interview assessment will not be considered in isolation, but will be taken into account alongside the other elements of your application.
+The assessment consists of a sketching assignment lasting 30 minutes.
+The assessment does not require any preparation for a specific topic.
+Please note that your performance in the assessment will not be considered in isolation, but will be taken into account alongside the other elements of your application.